Air fryer frozen onion rings are a tasty finger food that is great as an appetizer or to munch on during the big game.

 - There’s no need to defrost the onion rings – you can just cook them from frozen.

-- There are different brands of onion rings that cook slightly differently, so keep an eye on them when you make them the first time.
+- There are different brands of onion rings that cook slightly differently, so keep an eye on them the first time you make them.

 Nutrition